-- 38. During our final audit we will test and review the material amounts and disclosures in the financial statements.
-The extent of testing will be based on our risk assessment. - 39.
-Our final audit will seek to provide reasonable assurance that the financial statements are free from material misstatement and comply with the Government Financial Reporting Manual (FReM) and the requirements of the Public Finance and Accountability (Scotland) Act 2000 and directions.
+During our final audit we will test and review the material amounts and disclosures in the financial statements.
+The extent of testing will be based on our risk assessment.

-40. In order to provide assurance on the regularity of transactions, we also review whether, in all material respects, expenditure has been incurred and income applied in accordance with guidance issued by Scottish Ministers.
+- 39. Our final audit will seek to provide reasonable assurance that the financial statements are free from material misstatement and comply with the HM Treasury Financial Reporting Manual 2019/20 (FReM) and give a true and fair view in accordance with the Public Finance and Accountability (Scotland) Act 2000 and directions made thereunder. - 40.
+In order to provide assurance on the regularity of transactions, we also review whether, in all material respects, expenditure has been incurred and income applied in accordance with guidance issued by Scottish Ministers.